 This course teaches the advanced skills needed to be an effective member of a law enforcement agency's Special Weapons and Tactics Team (SWAT).
 It reviews basic concepts applicable to SWAT operations and also reinforces the criteria for functioning as a team member of a SWAT unit.
 The course augments and enhances particular and advanced situational training skills which include evaluation and implementation of planning strategies, assessment of tactical operations, selection, care and practical use of specialized weapons, and participation in comprehensive field problems.
+Lecture & lab.
+Credit/no credit only.
+A forty-hour course.

-Specialized Investigator's Basic Course (SIBC)Prerequisites: Criminal Justice 053AD or current employment as a Specialized ments established by the Commission on Peace Officers Standards and Training (POST) for persons serving as Specialized Investigators in the State of California.
+Specialized Investigator's Basic Course (SIBC)

+Prerequisites: Criminal Justice 053AD or current employment as a Specialized Investigator in a California law enforcement agency

+Basic knowledge and skills in compliance with minimum standards to meet requirements established by the Commission on Peace Officers Standards and Training (POST) for persons serving as Specialized Investigators in the State of California.
 Includes both physical and academic standards for successful completion.
 Lecture & lab.
 Letter grade only.
 Forty-hours a week for sixteen weeks.